-During the year ended August 31, 2020, the Taxable-Series 2020 Fixed Rate Bonds were issued to refinance \$300 million of commercial paper.
-During the year ended August 31, 2019, the University did not enter into the sale of any additional long-term municipal bonds or increase its long-term debt position.

-(b) Weighted average interest rate at August 31, 2020
+During the year ended August 31, 2021, the University did not enter into the sale of any additional long-term municipal bonds or increase its long-term debt position.
+During the year ended August 31, 2020, the Taxable Series 2020 Fixed Rate Bonds were issued to refinance \$300 million of commercial paper.